Why Does My Cat Sleep in My Bed with Me? Cat Sleeping Behavior Explained

 "Cats are very territorial creatures.
 As a result of this they may consider your bed to be part of their territory.
 Cats make their territory by rubbing their head on things and walking on objects because they have glands in their feet and head which release pheromones that essentially mark the area as their own.
 Walking all over your bed, and bumping heads with you is one way that your cat marks their territory."

-A Safe Haven for You and Your Cats
+A Safe Sleep for You and Your Indoor Cats

-From the cat's perspective, you are home.
+From many cat's perspective, you are home.
 Whether we're talking about kittens or an adult cat, a lot of time is likely to be spent with your furry feline in the bed.
-Naps, nighttime sleep, or just reading or watching TV in bed — these are all times that your cat might see the perfect spot as your human mattress, pillows, and sheets.
+Naps, nighttime sleep, or just reading or watching TV in bed — these are all times that your cat might enjoy sleeping on your mattress, pillows, and sheets.

 Because of that, you want your mattress, pillows, and sheets to be safe for you AND your fur babies!
 Make sure that any potential risks related to unhealthy materials are mitigated by having organic sleep systems all year long.